Skip to content

 • Patch claims: osVersion, osPatchLevel, and (on newer devices) bootPatchLevel/vendorPatchLevel.

-Policy implication: Your server can require deviceLocked=true, verifiedBootState=VERIFIED, and minimum patch levels; optionally pin the expected verifiedBootKey (accept OEM keys only, or accept your enterprise/sovereign AVB key(s) if you operate a trusted ROM program).
+Policy implication: Your server can require deviceLocked=true, verifiedBootState=VERIFIED, and minimum patch levels; optionally pin the expected verifiedBootKey (accept OEM keys only, or accept your enterprise/sovereign AVB key(s) if you operate a trusted ROM programme).

 • Signature Scheme v2/v3/v4 embeds signatures over the app contents at the APK level (post-Android 7).